maxxiimo/the-front-end-manifesto/appendices.md

 9. [Kuler][P9]

     > Adobe Kuler is a web-hosted application for generating color themes that can inspire any project.
 No matter what you're creating, with Kuler you can experiment quickly with color variations and browse thousands of themes from the Kuler community.

-#### Tools

-1. [0to255][TI]

-    > 0to255 is a simple tool that helps web designers find variations of any color.

-2. [Color Blender][T2]

-    > Pick a color value format, input two valid CSS color values in the format you chose, and pick the number of midpoints you'd like to see.
-The palette will show the colors you input as well as the requested number of midpoint colors, and the values of those colors.

-3. [ColorTo.me][T3]

-    > Create an image, share a pallet.

-4. [Contrast Analyser][T4]

-    > It is primarily a tool for checking foreground Code &amp; background colour combinations to determine if they provide good colour visibility.
-It also contains functionality to create simulations of certain visual conditions such as colour blindness.

-5. [Mother-effing hsl][T5]

-6. [Color Schemer][T6]

 #### Collections